 11 Jun How Does Migraine Impact Men?

-Migraine is a debilitating disease that impacts over 37 million people in the United States.
-While unfortunate, those who suffer from regular migraines have a higher risk of developing other health issues, such as anxiety, depression and insomnia, to name a few.
+Migraine is a debilitating disease that impacts almost 40 million people in the United States.
+While unfortunate, those who experience regular occurrences of migraine have a higher risk of developing other health issues, such as anxiety, depression and insomnia, to name a few.
 Additionally, men with migraine are more likely to have cardiovascular complications, according to Harvard Medical School.

 The Difference Between Men and Women